dtsulik/app-playground/README.md

-# Simple apps for kube-playground repo
+# App playgroud

-This repo will host various apps used in [kube-playground repo](https://github.com/dtsulik/kube-playground).
-Focus is on exploring microservice architecture and cloud native apps.
+This repo will host various apps.
+Many of them used in [kube-playground repo](https://github.com/dtsulik/kube-playground).
+Some of them explore microservice architecture and cloud native.

 Please feel free to contribute and open any issues for suggestions or bugs.